 David Vladeck is a Professor of Law, Georgetown University Law Center.
 Professor Vladeck holds a B.A. degree from New York University, J.D. from Columbia University, and LL.M. from Georgetown.
 Professor Vladeck teaches federal courts, civil procedure, administrative law, and seminars in First Amendment litigation and privacy, and is faculty director for the law school’s Center on Privacy and Technology.
 Professor Vladeck recently returned to the Law Center after serving for nearly four years as the Director of the Federal Trade Commission's Bureau of Consumer Protection.
 At the FTC, he supervised the Bureau's more than 430 lawyers, investigators, paralegals and support staff in carrying out the Bureau's work to protect consumers from unfair, deceptive or fraudulent practices.
 Before joining the Law Center faculty full-time in 2002, Professor Vladeck spent over 25 years with Public Citizen Litigation Group, a nationally-prominent public interest law firm, handling and supervising complex litigation.
 He has briefed and argued a number of cases before the U.S. Supreme Court and more than sixty cases before federal courts of appeal and state courts of law resort.
 He is a senior fellow of the Administrative Conference of the United States, an elected member of the American Law Institute, and serves on the boards of the Natural Resources Defense Council and the National Consumers Law Center.
 Professor Vladeck frequently testifies before Congress and writes on administrative law, privacy, preemption, First Amendment, and access to justice issues.

-Mary Ellen Zurko is a member of the Office of the CTO, Security Business Group, at Cisco Systems, and a Principal Engineer on the Next Generation Firewall team there.
-Mez has worked extensively in security; in product development, early product prototyping, and in research.
+Mary Ellen Zurko is a staff member at MIT Lincoln Laboratory and was recently a member of the Office of the CTO, Security Business Group, at Cisco Systems, and a Principal Engineer on the Next Generation Firewall team there.
+Mez has worked extensively in security; in product development, early product prototyping, and in research, and has over 20 patents.
 She was security architect of one of IBM's earliest clouds; SaaS for business collaboration.
 She defined the field of User-Centered Security in 1996.
 As a senior research fellow at the Open Group Research Institute, she led several innovative security initiatives in authorization policies, languages, and mechanisms that incorporate user-centered design elements.
 She started her security career at DEC working on an A1 VMM, on which she recently coauthored a retrospective with a fellow member of the Forum on Cyber Resilience.
 She has written on active content security, public key infrastructures, distributed authorization, user-centered security, and security and the web.
 She is a contributor to the O'Reilly book "Security and Usability: Designing Secure Systems that People Can Use."
-She is on the steering committees of the International WWW Conference series, New Security Paradigms Workshop, and Symposium on Useable Privacy and Security.
+She is on the steering committees of New Security Paradigms Workshop and Symposium on Usable Privacy and Security.
 Mez received S.B and S.M. degrees in computer science from MIT.

 Lynette I. Millett is the Director of the Forum on Cyber Resilience and Associate Director of the Computer Science and Telecommunications Board, National Research Council of the National Academies.
 Ms. Millett has extensive experience as program manager, team leader, analyst, researcher, and writer with specific expertise in information technology policy.
 She is skilled in working with diverse and expert work groups and since 2000 has been developing, directing, and overseeing National Research Council studies and teams of national experts examining public policy issues related broadly to information technology, computing, software, and communications.
 Her portfolio at the National Research Council includes a suite of studies on computing research, several examinations of government IT and infrastructure needs, and in-depth explorations of privacy, identity and cybersecurity.
 She has a proven track record of leading and working with diverse ad hoc teams to produce actionable, authoritative, and independent advice in fast-moving policy and technical environments.
 She has an M.Sc. in computer science from Cornell University, where her work was supported by graduate fellowships from the National Science Foundation and the Intel Corporation; and a B.A. with honors in mathematics and computer science from Colby College, where she was elected to Phi Beta Kappa.